abuadba/Angular1-multi-level-dropdown-menu/README.md

 # Angular1-multi-level-dropdown-menu

-Works fine, just need to pack...
+Works fine, just need to pack it...

 see demo at https://angular1-multi-level-drop-menu.herokuapp.com/test/test.html